idenisovs/timesheet/docs/issues.md

 ## To Do

-### Issue name to daily overview

-Daily Overview Modal should get the issue names.
-That was one of purposes why I made the whole Issue thing here.

 ### Activity names without index

 Probably it is good thing to treat activities without indexes as issues.